JiaqingLiuAllen/jiaqingliuallen.github.io/_pages/about.md

 I am a PhD student in <a href='https://cse.nd.edu/'>Computer Science & Engineering</a> at the University of Notre Dame.
 I am advised by Dr. <a href='https://tingyucheng.com/about'>Tingyu Cheng</a>, and affiliated with the Internet of Matter Lab.

-My research focuses on designing intelligent wearable systems that leverage sensors and machine learning to solve real-world problems and create new opportunities in mobile health and human-computer interaction.
+My research focuses on designing intelligent wearable systems that leverage sensors and machine learning to solve real-world problems and create new opportunities in interactive techniques or mobile health.

 Previously, I earned my master's in ECE at the University of Washington, where I worked wth Dr. <a href='https://www.cs.washington.edu/people/faculty/shwetak-patel/'>Shwetak Patel</a> at the <a href='https://ubicomplab.cs.washington.edu/'>UW Ubicomp Lab</a>.
 My work there centered on wearable devices and continuous, passive health sensing.
-I also have a background in biomedical engineering and novel material sensors.
+I also have a background in biomedical engineering and novel material-based sensors.